 how well a child is expected to recover (prognosis) varies.
 Keep in mind:

-What are the possible complications of non-Hodgkin lymphoma in a child?
+What are possible complications of non-Hodgkin lymphoma in a child?

-Treatment may also cause complications.
-They can include:
+Treatment may also cause side effects, such as:

 How can I help my child live with non-Hodgkin lymphoma?